 Now, I have never liked tipping.
 I prefer to look at a price, decide whether I can afford it, and act accordingly.
 But tipping is a reality and one that you come to appreciate when it makes the difference between just breaking even or making a profit.

 One of the three groups I lead tours for is Boston By Foot, a volunteer organization.
 When no tips come in, I lose money on every tour.
 The other two, including Haunted Boston, are companies that pay me but I still need those tips to make a profit.
+Coming in to Boston means paying for gas, tolls, parking and sometimes lunch.
 The money I make leading tours contributes to my next vacation, so it’s important to me.

 Unclear on Adulting